Compositional theories for host-core languages: Categorical semantics

-\begin{enumerate} \item Every locally small symmetric monoidal category $\mM$ is by definition $\Set$-enriched, and therefore it rises to a $\VCcalcolo$-model given by the pair $(\Set,\mM)$.

-\item The category of $\cstar$-\emph{algebras} provides a concrete example of model in the form $(\Set, \mM)$ .\\ Recall that a \emph{(unital) $\cstar$-algebra} is a vector space over the field of complex numbers with multiplication, unit and involution.
-Moreover, it satisfies associativity and unit laws for multiplication, involution laws and the spectral radius provides a norm making that it a Banach space~\cite{CAWA,RENNELA2018257,CCQCLLECT}.\\ \commento{Recall that an element $x\in A$ is \emph{positive} if it can be written in the form $x=y^{\ast}y$ for $y\in A$.
-These elements correspond to quantum observables.
+\item The category of $\cstar$-algebras provides a concrete example of model in the form $(\Set, \mM)$.
+Recall that a (unital) $\cstar$-algebra is a vector space over the field of complex numbers with multiplication, unit and involution.
+Moreover, it satisfies associativity and unit laws for multiplication, involution laws and the spectral radius provides a norm making it a Banach space~\cite{CAWA,RENNELA2018257,CCQCLLECT}.
+Finite dimensional $\cstar$-algebras and completely positive unital linear maps form a symmetric monoidal category denoted by $\fdcstar$.

-A linear map $\freccia{A}{f}{B}$ between the underlying vector spaces, is said \emph{positive} if it preserves positive elements.
-A linear map is \emph{unital} if it preserves the multiplicative unit.
-Here we only consider \emph{finite dimensional} $\cstar$-algebras, which means that the vector space has finite dimensions.} Finite dimensional $\cstar$-algebras and completely positive unital linear maps form a symmetric monoidal category denoted by $\fdcstar$.
 See~\cite{RENNELA2018257,CCQCLLECT}.
-Therefore the pair $(\Set,\fdcstar)$ is a model of $\VCcalcolo$
+Therefore the pair $(\Set,\fdcstar)$ is a model of $\VCcalcolo$.

 \item The pair $(\DCPO_{\bot},\REL)$ provides a model for $\VCcalcolo$, where $\REL$ is the category of sets and relations.
 Recall that $\DCPO_{\bot}$ is cartesian closed and $\REL$ is enriched in $\DCPO_{\bot}$ by the usual subsets ordering, and the least element of each hom-set is given by the empty relation.
-This pair is particular interesting when one plan to move toward quantum language (with classical control~\cite{Zorzi16}).
-In Section \ref{sec:travail} we develop this example to show some possible applications of Theorem\ref{theorem internal laguage}.
+This pair is particularly interesting when one plans to move toward quantum languages (with classical control~\cite{Zorzi16}).
+In Section \ref{sec:travail} we develop this example to show some possible applications of Theorem~\ref{theorem internal laguage}. \end{enumerate} \end{exa}